 Meaning and History

-The UFC emblem appeared in the year it was founded because the advertising firm needed a simple and understandable sign to start organizing events right away.
+The UFC emblem was adopted in the year it was founded because the advertising firm needed a simple, easy-to-understand sign to start organizing events immediately.
 It is an abbreviation for the phrase “Ultimate Fighting Championship,” indicating the type of activity.
-Over the years, the company has undertaken redesigns three times – two cardinal and one corrective.
+Over the years, the company has undertaken redesigns three times, two cardinal and one corrective.

 What is UFC?

 UFC is the abbreviation for the Ultimate Fighting Championship.
 It is a sports organization that specializes in mixed martial arts.
-The organization holds competitions between fighters of different weight categories, with strict safety rules being mandatory.
-The matches are broadcasted live and attract a large audience.
+The organization holds competitions among fighters in different weight categories, with strict safety rules mandatory.
+The matches are broadcast live and attract a large audience.

 1993 – 1999

 The debut version of the emblem is a laconic inscription.
 It consists of the complete phrase “The Ultimate Fighting Championship,” placed horizontally in two rows.
-The top line includes the first three words; the bottom line contains one final word.
-The final part is specially separated into a separate fragment: it demonstrates the format of sports competitions.
+The top line includes the first three words; the bottom contains one final word.
+The final part is separated into a separate fragment: it demonstrates the format of sports competitions.
 All letters are simple, smooth, black, and slightly elongated.
-They are executed in straight lines in a strict design, which emphasizes the seriousness of the organization.
+They are executed in straight lines and strictly designed, emphasizing the organization’s seriousness.

 1999 – 2001

-After the adjustments were made, the logo began to look much more diverse.
-He got graphic elements, lots of details, and color.
+After the adjustments, the logo began to look much more diverse.
+He has graphic elements, lots of details, and color.
 During this period, it was perceived as a colorful icon.
-As a basis, the designers took the company name’s abbreviated form, placing it in the center in the foreground.
-Behind it was a combatant, whose image had been used in an alternative logo until that period.
+The designers used the company name’s abbreviation as a basis, placing it at the center of the foreground.
+Behind it was a combatant whose image had served as the alternative logo until then.
 The muscular athlete is girded with a premium belt and stands confidently, demonstrating readiness for battle.
 The background is a map of one of the Earth’s hemispheres.
 All components are taken in an arched semicircle surrounded by a thin red line.

 2001 – 2015

-In 2001, the management approved a new logo – the most minimalistic of all.
-Only one element remained of the text and graphics – the abbreviation.
-It was turned into a personal icon, where an inscription and a picture are combined.
+In 2001, the management approved a new logo, the most minimalistic.
+Only one element remained of the text and graphics: the abbreviation.
+It was turned into a personal icon that combines an inscription and an image.
 Each letter has a clear structure.
 The lines are straight, straight, reminiscent of geometric shapes.
 Serifs removed.
 The inter-letter space is identical to the width of the internal gaps of the characters themselves.
 “F” lacks a connecting leg, so the top fragment seems to hang over it, forming a separate rectangle.

 2015 – today

-The current version of the logo almost completely repeats the previous one.
-The only difference is in the trimmed ends of the “C” (they are chopped off) and in color (now used red).
+The current version of the logo closely resembles the previous one.
+The only differences are the trimmed ends of the “C” (chopped off) and the color (now red).

 Font and Colors

-The UFC symbol has always been abbreviated for “Ultimate Fighting Championship,” except the debut version.
+The UFC symbol has always been abbreviated for “Ultimate Fighting Championship,” except for the debut version.
 Therefore, its evolution is a gradual redesign of the lettering.
 At first, it was complete; then, it was abbreviated.
-The winning version turned out to be a simple version, without details and graphic frills, which resonates with the represented sport.
-The letters are grotesque, in upper case, with a slight slope to the right.
+The winning version was simple, without details or graphic frills, which resonates with the sport it represents.
+The letters are grotesque, in uppercase, with a slight rightward slope.

-The logo is made by a personal typeface, designed to order.
+The logo is created using a custom typeface designed for this order.
 It combines the features of an informative text and a visual identification icon.
-The word “UFC” is in Sans Serif font.
+The word “UFC” is in a sans-serif font.
 Its characteristics are smooth lines, sharp corners, sharp transitions, and no serifs.
-The color palette is monochrome and consists of the classic combination of white with red or black.
+The color palette is monochrome, featuring the classic combination of white with red or black.